amaiya/onprem/README.md

-- \[2025/04\] v0.12.0 released and now includes a re-vamped and improved Web UI with support for interactive chatting, document question-ansewring (RAG), and document search (both keyword searches and semantic searches).
+- \[2025/04\] v0.12.0 released and now includes a re-vamped and improved Web UI with support for interactive chatting, document question-answering (RAG), and document search (both keyword searches and semantic searches).
 See the [Web UI documentation](https://amaiya.github.io/onprem/webapp.html) for more information.